 Developing your budget is a big part of a grant application.
 You want to make sure you ask for enough money to cover your costs, but you also do not want to exceed sponsor limitations or seem unreasonable in your request.
 Find the balance between covering costs and not exceeding sponsor limitations.

 Basic Budget Development is a presentation to help faculty members think though all the parts of a budget, including direct costs, indirect costs, and how to avoid unnecessary cost share.
 While departmental accountants and business managers are best situated to assist with the exact salaries of faculty, staff, and graduate assistants in your department, your SPA representative can answer questions clarifying the University rules, sponsor requirements, and federal guidelines.
 The budget worksheet is a template to assist in budget creation.
+Budget justification templates for NIH and NSF proposals also are available from Office for Proposal Enhancement.

 Indirect cost (IDC) and fringe benefits must be incorporated into your budget.
 UGA has a federally negotiated indirect cost rate agreement.
 We do not have a federally negotiated fringe rate.
 Instead we use estimates for fringe based on salary levels during the proposal and only charge actual fringe incurred to the awards.